 Canada’s universal health-care system

-All Canadian citizens and permanent residents may apply for public health insurance.
-When you have it, you do not pay for most health-care services as health care is paid for through taxes.
+The universal health-care system is paid for through taxes.
 When you use public health-care services, you must show your health insurance card to the hospital or medical clinic.

 Each province and territory has their own health insurance plan.
 Make sure you know what your plan covers.

 All provinces and territories will provide free emergency medical services, even if you don’t have a government health card.
 There may be restrictions depending on your immigration status.

 If you have an emergency, go to the nearest hospital.
 A walk-in clinic might charge fees if you don’t live in that province or territory.

 In some provinces you must wait, sometimes up to three months, before you can get government health insurance.
 Contact the ministry of health in your province or territory to know how long you’ll need to wait.
 Make sure you have private health insurance to cover your health-care needs during this waiting period.

 You need a health insurance card from the province or territory where you live to get health care in Canada.
 You must show this card each time you get medical services.